arathivariar/sorcerers_secret_spells/README.md

 # Game Rules

 The quiz has total 20 questions.
 Each question has 4 options out of which one will be the correct answer.
-There is a timer of 15 seconds to answer each question before moving onto the next.
-For each correct answer, you'll get 10 points.
+There is a timer of 10 seconds to answer each question before moving onto the next.
+For each correct answer, you'll get 1 point.
 At the end, the final score is displayed.
- If you score above 170, you are an expert witch or wizard.
+If you score above 17, you are an expert witch or wizard.
-If the score is between 70 and 170, you need to practice your spells.
+If the score is between 7 and 17, you need to practice your spells.
-If you score less than 70, you better learn your spells before you need them!
+If you score less than 7, you better learn your spells before you need them!
 Ready for some magical fun?

 ![Game Rules](assets/screenshots/game_rules.png)

 # Begin Quiz

 This section displays the quiz.
-The player can see each question and can select his answer from the four options given.
+The player can see each question and can select his/her answer from the four options given.
 There is a timer running for each question.
 At the end of the quiz, the final score is displayed.
 The player can retake the quiz, if desired.

 ![Begin Quiz](assets/screenshots/begin_quiz.png)